Azure/azure-powershell/src/Cdn/docs/New-AzCdnDeliveryRulePostArgsConditionObject.md

 PostArgs
 ```

-Create an in-memory object for AzureCDN DeliveryRulePostArgsCondition.
+Create an in-memory object for AzureCDN DeliveryRulePostArgsCondition

 ## PARAMETERS